Log in

 On building sites, recycled water may be used for:

-The NSW government encourages private organisations to implement innovative recycled water solutions to secure Sydney’s water supply, particularly through sewer mining.
+The NSW Government encourages private organisations to implement innovative recycled water solutions to secure Sydney’s water supply, particularly through sewer mining.

 Sewer mining is extracting wastewater from a local wastewater system and treating it on-site using a small treatment plant.
 Recycled water produced from sewer mining is used:

-Learn more about sewer mining and other ways we're producing recycled water.
+Find out more about sewer mining and other ways we're producing recycled water.

 Applying to set up a sewer mining scheme is a detailed process, requiring approvals from Sydney Water, your local council, and in some cases, the NSW Office of Environment and Heritage (OEH).
 You may also need to consult with IPART, and apply for a licence under the Water Industry Competition Act 2006 (WICA).